Projective, Sparse, and Learnable Latent Position Network Models: Introduction

 For all non-trivial\footnote{The only exception is an empty graph, for which all edges are absent with probability one. } models falling within the graphon framework, the answer to question 1 is the same; the expected number of edges grows quadratically with the number of nodes \citep{Orbanz-Roy-Bayesian}.
-Such sequences of graphs --- in which the average degree grows linearly --- are called \emph{dense}.
-In contrast, many real-world networks are thought to exhibit sub-linear average degree growth (known as \emph{sparsity} \citep[Chapter 6.9]{MEJN-on-networks}).
-For these cases, graphon models are unsuitable.
-Consequently, there has been an effort in recent years to develop sparse graph models which preserve many of the advantages of graphon-based models.
-In particular, the sparse graphon approach \citep{Bollobas-Janson-Riordan-Phase, Borgs-Chayes-Zhao-sparse-graph-convergence} and the graphex approach \citep{Caron-Fox-sparse-graphs, Veitch-Roy-graphex-class, Borgs-Chayes-Holden-sparse-exchangeable} both provide straightforward ways to modify network models from the dense regime to the sparse regime.
+Such sequences of graphs---in which the average degree grows linearly---are called \emph{dense}.
+In contrast, many real-world networks are thought to have sub-linear average degree growth.
+This property is known as \emph{sparsity} \citep[Chapter 6.9]{MEJN-on-networks}).

+For sparse graphs, graphon models are unsuitable.
+Accordingly, recent years have seen an effort to develop sparse graph models that preserve the advantages of graphons.
+In particular, the sparse graphon framework \citep{Bollobas-Janson-Riordan-Phase, Borgs-Chayes-Zhao-sparse-graph-convergence} and the graphex framework \citep{Caron-Fox-sparse-graphs, Veitch-Roy-graphex-class, Borgs-Chayes-Holden-sparse-exchangeable} both provide straightforward ways to modify network models from the dense regime to accommodate sparsity.